 3. Male heirs no longer take precedence over their sisters.

 In 2013, legislation dating back to the 17th century was amended under the Succession to the Crown Act.
 This ground-breaking amendment declared that the order of succession now be determined by the order of birth, rather than gender.
 So, the Duke and Duchess of Cambridge's second child, Princess Charlotte, could one day wear the crown herself, particularly if her brother, Prince George, doesn't have children.
-Charlotte will remain fourth in line to the throne, ahead of her uncle Prince Harry, who is in fifth place, regardless of whether or not William and Kate go on to have another son.
+Charlotte will remain fourth in line to the throne, ahead of her uncle Prince Harry, who will be in sixth place when the Duke and Duchess welcome their third child.
+This is regardless of whether or not William and Kate go on to have another son.

 4. The royal heir needs the Queen's permission to marry.

 In 1772, King George II passed the Royal Marriages Act, stating that his descendants could not marry without the reigning monarch's consent.
 This law has overshadowed British royals in recent history, most notably when King Edward VIII had to abdicate the throne in order to marry the divorced Wallis Simpson.
 And despite the fact that Queen Elizabeth never formally prevented her sister Princess Margaret from marrying Captain Townsend, their marriage was never able to take place.
 Fortunately, the Succession to the Crown Act changed this so that only the first six in line to the throne will need the monarch's permission to marry.
-Since Prince Harry is in fifth place, this means he will still need to ask his grandmother's permission should he ever propose to his girlfriend Meghan Markle.
+Since Prince Harry will be in sixth place when his new niece or nephew is born, this means he will still need to ask his grandmother's permission should he ever propose to his girlfriend Meghan Markle.

 5. Prince William was the first future king to be born in a hospital.